salido/ios-challenge/README.md

 # SALIDO iOS Challenge
 This challenge is intended to get a better idea of a SALIDO candidate's coding style and development process.
 There is no hard time limit, but we ask that you send in your solution promptly.

-Please feel free to use the developer reviewing your work as a resource.
-If any points seem vague or need clarifying, they will be there to help.
+Please feel free to use the developer(s) reviewing your work as a resource.
+If any requirements appear vague or need additional clarification, they will be happy to help.

 ## Submission Instructions

 1. Complete the challenge according to the instructions below
 1. Post your solution to a Github repo.
 Be sure to include a README file
-1. Email a link to your solution repo to: challenge-accepted@salido.com
+1. Email a link to your solution to: challenge-accepted@salido.com

 ## Context
 Imagine SALIDO is expanding its reach into the wine industry with a new "SALIDO Wine Club" app.
 The app will allow users to browse available wines.
 We must source product data from the public wine.com API (http://api.wine.com) and display that data in a concise and user-friendly manner.